Arts Management (MAM)

 Columbia College Chicago Master of Arts Management Gallery Practicum Course

-• You will immerse yourself in business theory your first year, with courses like accounting, economics, and marketing.
-All business administration courses will be taught within the context of the creative industries.
+• Immerse yourself in business theory your first year, with courses like accounting, economics, financial management, leadership, law, and marketing.
+All business administration courses are taught within the context of creative industries.

 • You can choose to work on a graduate thesis or an independent project under the guidance of a faculty mentor.